MileHacker Logo

 Yoga & Meditation

 Some yoga studios operate within the city, with classes.
-Dedicated retreats for yoga or meditation are more commonly found in other, more tranquil parts of Chiapas, like San Cristóbal of the (feminine Casas or eco-lodges outside urban areas.
+Dedicated wellness retreats are more commonly found in other, more tranquil parts of Chiapas, like San Cristóbal of the (feminine Casas or eco-lodges outside urban areas.

 Pool & Recreation

-Tuxtla Gutiérrez is a city not on the coast, so it is not have beach clubs.
+Tuxtla Gutiérrez is an inland city, so it doesn't have beach clubs.
 However, many larger hotels have swimming pools, for a refreshing escape from the heat and a place for relaxation.
 Some may have day passes to non-guests.

 Parks for Relaxation